arenagroove/augmented-intelligence-toolkit/05-wizard-onboarding.md

 ## Step 1: Intent Wizard

 Ask the user:
-> **“What do you want to explore or understand?”**
+> **What do you want to explore or understand?**
 Examples:
-- “I want to rethink the concept of time.”
+- I want to rethink the concept of time.
-- “Help me see burnout in a new light.”
+- Help me see burnout in a new light.
-- “I’m trying to understand ethical issues in AI hiring systems.”
+- I’m trying to understand ethical issues in AI hiring systems.

 → Store this input as the user’s `topic`.